combine-org/combine-org.github.io/content/authors/HARMONY-2026/_index.md

 ## Meals

 Meals during the day for Harmony 2026 will be provided in coordination with the other digital twins meetings.
-For evening meals there is a selection of restaurants a short walk or taxi/Uber from the conference location.
+For evening meals there is a great selection of a wide variety of restaurants a short walk or short taxi/Uber from the conference location.

 ## Power outlet